 Our compromise advice: Take small increments of time available and work through the closet.
 You will be encouraged by progress.
 Remember, the goal is progress not perfection.

 My Story with Marie Kondo Method

 I first read “The Life-Changing Magic of Tidying Up” by Marie Kondo on a beach vacation in Mexico (of all places) four years ago.
 I remember not being happy that it was the only book I had left to read.
 In the first few chapters I remember clearly thinking, “who is this crazy lady?” and by the end I had bought into everything she was saying, mesmerized by her promises of life-changing joy.
 It was the only book in my life that I finished and immediately turned back to page one to reread it.
 Yes, I wanted what Marie Kondo promised.

 I returned home from that vacation ready to go, just as soon as I could find the time.
 Mind you, this was before blogging or any big Instagram commitment.
 I didn’t have a lot on my plate four years ago, and even as excited as I was, I still had a hard time starting.
 In fact, it was so hard to begin I never did.
 I wanted to, but I just couldn’t bring myself to do it.
 So what progress did I make?
 None, zero.

 Real Life Organizing

 Wow, what a difference folding can make!
 Who knew?
 This only took me five minutes.

 The Design Twins’ Real Life Organizing Method

 Marie Kondo is all about perfection.
-And I think perfection is over-rated.
-I believe that shooting for perfection can make the task impossible.
+And we think perfection is over-rated.
+We believe that shooting for perfection can make the task impossible.
 So let’s compromise.